buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 The following are required for a *Tyk Self-managed* demo installation:

  - Redis.
 Redis is required for all of the Tyk installations and must be installed in the cluster or reachable from inside K8s.
  - MongoDB.
-MongoDB is only required and must be installed in the cluster, or reachable from inside K8s.
+MongoDB is only required for a Tyk Pro install (with the Tyk Dashboard) and must be installed in the cluster, or reachable from inside K8s.

 ### Installing Redis and MongoDB